RedactedCoder23/HERG/docs/autotune.md

 HERG ships with a tiny auto-tuning daemon that adjusts runtime parameters while the simulator runs.
 It watches ingest throughput, query latency and retention accuracy via `MetricStore`.
-Every few seconds the daemon asks a `HillClimbTuner` for parameter updates and applies them live to `Config`.
+Every few seconds the daemon asks a `BanditTuner` for parameter updates and applies them live to `Config`.

 ## Config keys
 - `radius` – message propagation radius